TikaaVo/Ensemble-weights/docs/benchmark.md

 | DESlib DESP | 85.56% | 2.99% | −4.88% |
 | DESlib DESKNN | 85.23% | 3.60% | −5.25% |

-DESlib achieves a best mean score of 89.70%; despy achieves a best mean score of 90.78%.
+despy achieves a best mean score of 90.78%; DESlib achieves a best mean score of 89.70%.

 ### Waveform